chinese-bbb/web-backend/README.md

 - [x] After MVP stage, move the file storage to S3.
 - [ ] Use the standard `Marshmallow` lib instead of `flask-marshmallow`.
 - [ ] dynamic secret_ley on deploy
+- [ ] use https://github.com/dtan4/terraforming or https://github.com/GoogleCloudPlatform/terraformer to convert existing resources config to terraform style.

 ## Development